AyushDwivedi100/Krystal-Tech-Hub/replit.md

   - Created .gitignore for PHP project
   - Set up environment variables for SMTP
   - Configured deployment for autoscale
+  - Removed hard-coded SMTP password from contact-handler.php (security fix)
+  - Updated to require SMTP_PASSWORD as a secret instead of fallback value
   - Project ready for development and deployment

 ## User Preferences